Banking and Finance - BSc (Hons)

 In addition to the University's standard entry requirements, you should have:

-- 280 or more UCAS points, including at least 180 points from two or more A levels in academic or business subjects (or equivalent, eg BTEC National, OCR Diploma or Advanced Diploma)
+- for entry in the 2016-17 academic year; 280 or more UCAS points, including at least 180 points from two or more A levels in academic or business subjects (or equivalent, eg BTEC National, OCR Diploma or Advanced Diploma)

 All applicants must be able to demonstrate proficiency in the English language.
 Applicants who require a Tier 4 student visa may need to provide a Secure English Language Test (SELT) such as Academic IELTS.
 For more information about English qualifications please see our English language requirements.